-The following is a non-exclusive list of tool functionalities that support the MTD functional requirements:
+The following is a non-exclusive list of tool functionalities that support the MTD functional requirements.

-Tool Category Name Summary of Functionality Mobile threat defense (or mobile threat Detection of the presence of malicious apps or software, malicious management) tools activity, and connections to denied websites or networks.
-Enterprise Mobility Management tools Enables administrators to enforce required security measures, remotely configure applications, and securely grant access to data
+Tool Category Name Summary of Functionality MTD (or Mobile Threat Management) tools Detection of the presence of malicious applications or software, malicious activity, and connections to denied websites or networks.
+EMM tools Enables administrators to enforce required security measures, remotely configure applications, and securely grant access to data.